 - Agenda's and minutes from meetings that relate to safety and security on the premises

-- Health and safety or security policies, or guidelines you may have (e.g. anti-bullying policy)
+- Security policies, or guidelines you may have (e.g. anti-bullying policy)

 Depending on the size of the organisation an online staff survey may also be undertaken in advance.